ayanno11/ayanno11/README.md

 Computer Engineering Student
 ----------------------------

-I am a 4th year Computer Engineering student with a strong interest in embedded systems and IoT.
+I am currently a 4th year Computer Engineering student with a strong interest in embedded systems and IoT.
 I enjoy working with microcontrollers such as ESP32 and Arduino, and integrating GPS, GSM, and sensor-based systems into real-world projects.

 I am continuously learning firmware development, hardware-software integration, and problem-solving through hands-on projects and academic work.
 I am eager to grow my skills and apply them in practical and meaningful applications.